volovikariel/MoodleNotifier/README.md

+# IMPORTANT
+University decided to add notifications for moodle!
+It's a bit bugged but at least it's there, retiring this project for now, job done :)

 # :stopwatch:	 moodle-notifier :stopwatch:
 ###### :construction:		Currently in Alpha :construction:
 Application that sits cozily in your tray, checking for new document uploads/deletions on Moodle.